kinola-ee/kinola-wp/README.md

 4. Ensure your WP site's time and date formats and time zones are set properly.

 ### Using the plugin
 The plugin creates two menu items in the admin menu - Films and Events.
-Neither of them can be created or edited via WordPress - they must be imported from Kinola instead.
-Any changes must be made in Kinola and then re-imported to WP.
+New Film or Event posts cannot be created or edited via WordPress - they must be imported from Kinola instead.
+This way, there is a single source of truth for both.
+If you need to make any changes to an already imported Film or Event, the changes must be made inside Kinola and then re-imported to WordPress.

 Productions must currently be imported manually from the admin - "Films > Import Films"